 To join Mediavine, you need 25,000 sessions a month, (it’s different to pageviews, you can check for this metric in your Google analytics).

 It took me over two years to reach that goal.
-Many other people can get there way quicker than that, but that’s just how long it took me personally.

 A common option for newbies Ad wise is Google Adsense, which does not have a barrier to entry.